What is Metabolic Efficiency, and What Does It Mean For My Health and Wellness?

 How to Flip Metabolic Efficiency into Action:

-- Start with at least a month of foundation building lower intensity longer exercise while you ingest a diet that is made up of increased fat, protein, and decreased carbohydrates.
+- If you are nearing, at, or over 50, and a woman, you may be wondering how to increase metabolic efficiency.
+A simple way you can start is to begin with at least a month of foundational exercises.
+Build up your metabolism using exercises that let you do lower intensity, but longer exercise.
+Foods that increase metabolism for women like you include a diet that is made up of increased fat and protein.
+Your nutrition protocol for helping boost metabolism should include decreasing the amount of carbohydrates you consume.
 Definitely sugar is not your friend if you wish to become a fat burner.
 Sugar feels it’s sole reason for existing is to help you store fat better.
-Here’s the trick:

 The best way to keep yourself into a zone that will help you use fat for fuel.. is first of all not load up on carbs before a workout.
 Second, keep your heart rate below that place where you first take a deep breath in and expand your rib cage to do it.
 Watch for it and back down.
 When I was first doing this 13 years ago I knew where my heart rate needed to be running and I could barely run.
 I had to be walking at times instead of running.
 Yes, I felt fine and so the ego in me said, why not run?
 But the want-to-be-a-leaner runner in me had to stifle that ego.
 Third, don’t go home and eat carbs.
 Wait the usual 60-120 minutes I recommend, and make it a higher fat and higher protein meal than you are likely used to having.